 The Consent Holder will provide wording to the Council for approval to address the following matters to be contained in Consent Notices when seeking Section 224(c) certificate for any Stage:

-The following must be registered as a consent notice on the records of title to be issued for A Consent Notice relating to the buffer planting on Lots 378-403, generally worded as follows:
+The following must be registered as a consent notice on the records of title to be issued for A Consent Notice relating to the buffer planting on 10, 30, 44- 49, 81-83, 117-118, 153-157, 234-240.
+319-331, 365, 381-391, 429-430., generally worded as follows:

 “That the planting buffer area shown on the Buffer Planting Plan prepared by Greenwoods Associates version XXX be planted and maintained with a mix of species as per the approved Planting and Establishment Plan to a width of no less than 3m in perpetuity.
-That the 4m strip of buffer planting planted along the rear or side boundary of the property (whichever is relevant) by the Developer will be maintained in perpetuity.
+That the 3m strip of buffer planting planted along the rear or side boundary of the property (whichever is relevant) by the Developer will be maintained in perpetuity.
 Any dead or unhealthy plants within the buffer area are to be replaced during the next available planting season to maintain the visual buffer.”